swastik-21/ai-chatbot-leads/README.md

 # AI Chatbot Leads

-A complete Django project that implements an AI chatbot with lead qualification using LangChain and OpenAI API.
+A complete Django project that implements an AI chatbot with lead qualification using OpenAI API.
 This system provides intelligent conversation capabilities with automatic lead detection and qualification.

+**Latest Update**: Fixed OpenAI API compatibility and deployment issues.

 ## Features